Susan Douglass Taylor

 Following the bluegrass years, Susan began singing back-up with well-known singer/songwriter Jack Williams, whom her husband Cary Taylor had played bass with for many years.
 Williams allowed Susan to experiment with banjo on some of his songs, and eventually included her background vocals and banjo playing on a number of his recordings.

 In mid 2007, Susan, Cary, and long-time friend and musician Danny Harlow, joined with singer/songwriter/actor Ronny Cox, touring as his band for the next 18 months.
 "It was a great experience traveling around the US playing concert halls and coffeehouses, and once to the UK, where we actually played for a convention of Stargate fans.
 And what a thrill it was to play "Duelin' Banjos" with Ronny Cox!"

 In recent years, Susan has discovered a joy for songwriting, occasionally performing solo.
 She plays regularly with Common Time bluegrass band featuring award-winning guitarist and banjoist Randy Lucas, fiddler Jim Graddick, and husband Cary on bass.
 Susan, Cary, and Randy also perform with The Twang Bombers bluegrass band with Danny Harlow.
-In addition, Susan, Cary and Danny perform in more intimate settings as The BunchQuitters western trio, and the three enjoy performing annually with Jack Williams in a well-attended concert the Saturday following New Years Day in Columbia, SC.
+In addition, Susan, Cary and Danny perform in more intimate settings as The BunchQuitters western trio, and the three enjoy performing annual concerts with Jack Williams.

 "Music is a gift from God.
 I love sharing it with family and friends, and I cannot imagine life without it."